ibrahimbutt/direwolf-arch-rice/steps.md

 ### Installing Pywal

 Python 3.5 or above is required, so ensure it's installed by running `python -V`.
-If it isnt, isntall it.
+If it isn't, install it.

 When you're good to go:
 ```
 sudo pacman -S feh imagemagick python-pip

 pacaur -S python-pywal
-# You dont need to view package build.
+# You don't need to view package build.
 If you decide to view it, it'll be displayed in Vim.
 Type `:q` to exit Vim.
 ```
 #### Using Pywal
 Download the image here.
 Then do the following: